tanbro/redis_func_cache/README.md

 ### First example

-Using *LRU*a cache to decorate a recursive Fibonacci function:
+Using *LRU* cache to decorate a recursive Fibonacci function:

 ```python
 from redis import Redis